makersmakingchange/Oak-Compact-Joystick/README.md

 --->
 Everything needed or used to design, make, test, or prepare the Oak Compact Joystick is licensed under the CERN 2.0 Weakly Reciprocal license <https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2> (CERN-OHL-W).

-Accompanying material such as instruction manuals, videos, and other copyrightable works that are useful but not necessary to design, make, test, or prepare the (todo: Project Title) are published under a Creative Commons Attribution-ShareAlike 4.0 license <https://creativecommons.org/licenses/by-sa/4.0/> (CC BY-SA 4.0).
+Accompanying material such as instruction manuals, videos, and other copyrightable works that are useful but not necessary to design, make, test, or prepare the Oak Compact Joystick are published under a Creative Commons Attribution-ShareAlike 4.0 license <https://creativecommons.org/licenses/by-sa/4.0/> (CC BY-SA 4.0).

 ## Attribution
 <!---